Morrigan Aensland

-Morrigan Aensland (モリガン・アーンスランド, Morigan Ānsurando) is a character and protagonist in Capcom's Darkstalkers series.
-Having debuted in 1994's Darkstalkers: The Night Warriors, she has since appeared in every game in the series and in various related media and merchandise, as well as in multiple video games outside the Darkstalkers line, including most entries in both Marvel vs. Capcom and SNK vs. Capcom.
+Morrigan Aensland (モリガン・アーンスランド, Morigan Ānsurando) is a character in Capcom's Darkstalkers series.
+Having debuted in 1994's Darkstalkers: The Night Warriors, she has since appeared in every game in the series and in various related media and merchandise, as well as in games outside the Darkstalkers line, including most entries in both Marvel vs. Capcom and SNK vs. Capcom.

 Morrigan is a succubus and a powerful princess (later queen) of the demon realm Makai, who is very vain and lives for little more than the excitement of battle, but slowly begins to take her royal responsibilities more seriously despite her obsessive fascination with the human world.
 She has a sister-like split part named Lilith and a rival named Demitri Maximoff, and her moveset is reminiscent of Ryu.